 Continued updates for campus hurricane-safety response to be posted on home page.
 The next update will be posted around 1 p.m.
 Monday.

-This update to previous announcements about Princeton's campus safety following Hurricane Irene contains new information related the University closing on Monday, Aug.
-29.
+This update to previous announcements about Princeton's campus safety following Hurricane Irene contains new information related to road closures and traffic conditions.

 Because of power outages and road closures in the wake of Hurricane Irene, Princeton University will be closed except for critical and essential staff on Monday, Aug.
 29. Further updates will be provided after campus conditions are assessed.
 Many campus facilities have been closed to ensure the safety and security of individuals on campus.
 Faculty, staff and students who do not have critical functions on campus have been strongly encouraged to delay their travel.

 All campus events are canceled on Monday.
 This includes exhibitions, concerts, lectures, seminars and other activities.
 Members of the campus community and patrons should check the University home page for updates.
 Firestone Library will be open with limited staff.